VenturianTome/VenturianTome/src/7.Family/Jessica-Javott42.md

 - Her first horror map and character were in *My Wife's First Horror Map*

 ----
+## Time on the Channel
+- Her first time on the facecam was in *Scary Prison Horror Map*
+- She was asked to end the *7th Anniversary Livestream* \[2:50:07 / 2:50:30 / 2:51:00 - *7th Anniversary Livestream*]

-## Relationship to Jordan / Marriage
+## Relationship with Jordan / Marriage
 - Her and Jordan play Portal 2 Co-OP together a lot \[0:17 - *Portal 2 Co-OP #1 (J&J)*]
 - Jordan claims his and Jessica's height difference is about the same as Gimli compared to Legolas
     > "My shins are the only thing in danger" -Jordan \[7:46 - *Portal 2 Co-OP #1 (J&J)*]